Please observe that the below dates might not be correct! The 30 months of the SMILE project have been postponed to 28/2/2022 - 31/8/2024

 PR3-A4: Assessment of Teacher’s Guide (M16)

-The assessment will be double folded.
+The assessment was double folded.
 One internal evaluation from all partners and also a testing of the Guide by the partners’ focus group of teachers, regarding usefulness, transferability, practicality, functionality and adequacy.
-The Teacher’s Guide will be revised according to the received feedback.
+The Teacher’s Guide was revised according to the received feedback.

 PR3-A5: Finalization (M17)

-The Teacher’s guide will be finalized in the English version and will then be translated into the partner’s language.
+The Teacher’s guide was finalized in the English version and then be translated into the partner’s language.

 Working days Viksjöfors: